 The Zika virus can be spread from mother to child during pregnancy or around the time of birth.

 At present, there have been no reports of infants becoming infected with Zika virus through breastfeeding.
 Even though the genetic material of Zika virus has been found in breast milk, risk of transmission from breast milk is outweighed by the nutritional benefits of breast milk for the infant.

 Most people who become infected with the Zika virus have no symptoms, and many do not know they are infected.
 If symptoms occur, they are usually mild.
 Infections severe enough to require hospitalization are uncommon.
 Death due to Zika virus infection is rare.

 Symptoms of Zika virus infection include fever, conjunctivitis (pinkeye), joint and muscle aches, pain behind the eyes, headache, and a red, bumpy rash.
 Symptoms last 4 to 7 days.

-Rarely, Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly returns to normal on its own.
-With treatment, people... read more develops after a Zika virus infection.
+Rarely, Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly improves or returns to normal on its own.
+With treatment... read more develops after a Zika virus infection.
 Guillain-Barré syndrome is a nerve disorder that causes muscle weakness and a pins-and-needles sensation or loss of sensation that usually lasts for a limited time.